rensutheart/rensutheart.github.io/RACC.md

 ### Input file types

 RACC takes **two single channel** fluorescence images or stacks as input - image can still be RGB, but should not contain more than one fluorescent label.
 The input type of 2D images or single slices can be any of the common file types (PNG, JPG, TIFF, etc.).
 3D image stacks should be provided in TIFF format (separate slices can be combined into a TIFF file using software like [ImageJ/Fiji](https://fiji.sc/)). _Note:_ In the fluorescence channel visualization in 3D the first provided stack will be visualized in Red and the second stack will be visualized in Green, this does not affect the analysis.

+### Utility settings

+In the RACC utility you select the two input files (both must be either 2D or 3D).
+You can optionally view the input images which will be displayed as soon as you click "Process".

+Under the parameters group, you can set the background filtering thresholds for the individual channels.
+The penelization factor, which diminishes voxels that are far from the regression line.
+The precentage to include is used to automatically calculate both a distance threshold away from the regression line, and a maximum combined intensity (all voxels beyond these thresholds are excluded from the resulting visualization).

+In the output settings, you can select the file type, whether it should use the built in colourmap or output the image as grayscale.
+You can also optionally visualize the output within the utility.

+After all the settings are as desired, click on "Process" to calculate the RACC output for the given input.

+## Report errors

+Please note that this utility is not in active development, however, please report any problems with the utility to rensutheart22 (at) gmail.com